Blogs, Pods, Tweets, …

 ‘It’s about FUN maths, MEDIA maths and especially DUMB maths.
 Anyone can tackle these problems.
 This blog simply encourages clear thinking with numbers’.

-Commentary on tertiary education from Professor Marnie Hughes-Warrington [ANU].
+Commentary on tertiary education from Professor Marnie Hughes-Warrington [now University of South Australia UNISA].
 Well worth a read.

 - OnLine Opinion - Education

 RIC Teaching Ideas

 Several hundred blog entries covering most curriculum areas.
 Multiple options for searching between both free and fee-based resources.

 ‘Teacher Tantrums is a conversation blog designed to benefit the young teaching community.
 It shares teaching ideas, strategies, classroom management and anecdotes you can relate to.
 A community for young teachers in the classroom’.

 ‘Book reviews, tips for parents and teachers from an Australian writer who’s passionate about children’s literacy, learning and literature’.

 Links to all the sites on Homeschooling from Beverley Paine.

 Musings | Teaching | Life.

 ‘A Physical Education teacher from country Victoria, with a passion and enthusiasm for the role emerging technologies play within teaching and learning.
 He is first and foremost an advocate for lifelong movement and physical activity, however realises the power of 21st century technologies that can shape new age teaching pedagogies’.